MathieuandSpheroidalWaveFunctions/oblate_swf/readme.txt

   To calculate the first and second kind oblate radial functions r1 and r2 and their first derivatives r1d and r2d for a given order m, a range of degrees l beginning at l = m and for a specific size parameter c and shape parameter x.
-To calculate the first kind prolate angular functions and their first derivatives with respect to eta for the same values of m, l and c and for a set of values of the angular coordinate eta.
+To calculate the first kind oblate angular functions and their first derivatives with respect to eta for the same values of m, l and c and for a set of values of the angular coordinate eta.
 The subroutine version oblate_swf calculates values for a single